Pablo Campana

 He has held various positions in Consorcio Nobis, and is currently CEO and founder of Millenium S.A.

 Tennis career

 Campana represented his native country in the doubles competition at the 1996 Summer Olympics in Atlanta, partnering Nicolás Lapentti.
 The pair was eliminated in the second round there.

-The right-hander Campana represented Ecuador in the Davis Cup from 1990 to 1997, posting an 11–4 record in singles and a 7–2 record in doubles in fourteen ties played.
+The left-hander Campana represented Ecuador in the Davis Cup from 1990 to 1997, posting an 11–4 record in singles and a 7–2 record in doubles in fourteen ties played.

 Campana's highest ranking in singles was world No. 165, which he reached on 9 September 1996.
 His highest doubles ranking was World No. 162, which he reached on 23 September 1996.

 In early 1997, at 24 years of age, and after learning he was going to become a father, he retired from professional tennis.

+Personal life

+Campana's son, Leonardo Campana, is a professional footballer.
+He is also a citizen of the United States.